 Student's Name: School:

 Sex: (Please circle) Female/Male City/Town: (Renew each year)

-Birth Date:/ School Year: (Renew each year)
+Birth Date:/ School Year:

 Physician's Authorization:

-The above named student has my a authorization to carry and self ad lminister the following medication:
+The above named student has my a uthorization to carry and self ad lminister the following medication:

 Medication: (1) sage: (1)

 (2) (2)

 Reason for prescription(s):

 Reason for prescription(s): Medication(s) to be used under the following conditions:

 I confirm that this student has been own with out school personnel sup and for medication use by this stud ervision.
-I have provided a writ ten treatment plan for i Signature of Physician Physician's Phone Nu ımber Date at the school, it must be kept w provides that if a child's heal t in a predetermined location, kn ation has been provided for this nown to the child, paren nt and school staff. provider on the proper use of this/t medication.
+I have provided a writ ten treatment plan for Signature of Physician Physician's Phone Nu imber Date at the school, it must be kept w provides that if a child's healt in a predetermined location, kn ation has been provided for this nown to the child, pare nt and school staff. provider on the proper use of this/t medication.
 He/she is physically, medicate as listed above if needed emergency medical personnel need an asthma attack, he/she is to alert I also acknowledge that the self-administration of medication and its employees and agents again willful and wanton conduct, or an interest I agree to also work with a by my child's physician.
 This will event of an asthma or anaphylaxis.
-Authorization is hereby grand I understand that in the exphysician may re-write the order of the above named student, I confidese medication(s).
-He/she has mentally, and behaviorally capal.
-If he/she has used an auto-inject to be called.
-If he/she has used an adult.
-The school district or nonpublic scoon by the pupil and that I shall in the school in establishing a plantinclude a predetermined location emergency.
-The remaining the medication dosage is altered to release this information of the medication dosage is altered to release the school in establishing a plantinclude and predetermined location emergency. demonstrated to me the ble to assume this responsable epinephrine, he/st I his/her asthma inhales school may not incur lial andemnify and hold harm used on an act or omission for use and storage of on to keep backup median in to appropriate school ered, a new "self-admin at he/she understands the consibility.
-He/she has my she understands the need of a sprescribed and does to bility as a result of any in mless the school district of ion that is the result of graduation to which my child personnel and classroom nistration form" must be e proper use of this by permission to self it to alert an adult that not have relief from injury arising from or nonpublic school ross negligence, escribed, as above, in the in teachers.
-It completed, or the attached.
-I understand it is my respond not picked up will be disposed of. onsibility to pick up any unused medication at the end of the school year, and th ne medication that is
+Authorization is hereby grand I understand that in the exphysician may re-write the order of the above named student, I confihese medication(s).
+He/she has mentally, and behaviorally capable of the she has used an auto-inject to be called.
+If he/she has used an adult, he school district or nonpublic scoon by the pupil and that I shall in ast any claims, except a claim based an adult.
+The school in establishing a plan include a predetermined location emergency. demonstrated to me the ble to assume this respectable epinephrine, he/I his/her asthma inhale whool may not incur liandemnify and hold hardsed on an act or omiss for use and storage of the to appropriate school ered, a new "self-admitted". that he/she understands the onsibility.
+He/she has me she understands the needs of as prescribed and does with the she was a result of any increase the school distriction that is the result of great backup medication if prication to which my child personnel and classroom inistration form" must be she with the she wi the proper use of this my permission to self do alert an adult that a not have relief from injury arising from a or nonpublic school gross negligence, rescribed, as above, and has access in the m teachers. attached.
+I understand it is my respond not picked up will be disposed of. onsibility to pick up any unused medication at the end of the school year, and t he medication that is